Scott Erickson: Legal issues

 In 2002, Erickson was arrested and charged with second-degree assault after an argument with then-girlfriend Lisa Ortiz spilled out into the hallway outside their condominium.
 Investigators later dropped the charges.

 On January 27, 2021, the Los Angeles County District Attorney's office charged Erickson with reckless driving in connection with a 2020 hit-and-run that killed two young children.
-Prosecutors alleged that Erickson and his then-lover Rebecca Grossman, a wealthy socialite and estranged wife of Peter Grossman, a prominent doctor and son of A. Richard Grossman, who founded the world-renowned, Grossman Burn Center in West Hills, California had been drinking cocktails at Julios, a restaurant in Westlake Village.
-They left Julio's in their separate SUV's and raced their vehicles through suburban streets at over 80 mph, and struck and killed the two young brothers at a Westlake Village crosswalk.
-During the murder trial against Grossman, her defense team argued that it was actually Erickson who struck the boys, placing the blame on him; however the jury was not convinced, and Grossman was found guilty of double second degree murder.
-Erickson's earlier misdemeanor in connection with the crash was later dismissed after he made a public service message about safe driving.
+Prosecutors alleged that Erickson and his then-lover Rebecca Grossman, a wealthy socialite and estranged wife of a prominent doctor, had been drinking cocktails at Julio's, a restaurant in Westlake Village.
+They left Julio's in their separate SUVs and raced their vehicles through suburban streets at over 80 mph, and struck and killed the two young brothers at a Westlake Village crosswalk.
+Grossman's defense team argued that it was Erickson who struck the boys, but the jury was not convinced and found Grossman guilty of double second degree murder.
+Erickson's misdemeanor charge in connection with the crash was later dismissed after he made a public service message about safe driving.
+Both Erickson and Grossman were found liable in a civil suit, with the parents of the victims being awarded a joint $176 million in compensatory damages from Grossman and Erickson, and $1.17 million in individual punitive damages from Erickson.